 - CO1.
 Identify the relevant topic that is in synchrony with recent trends in information technology by performing the literature survey through standard journal referrals or industry professionals. - CO2.
 Identify the problem statement befitting the domain of interest. - CO3.
 Interpret the problem, analyze the requirements, develop algorithms, and propose innovative ideas to solve the problem. - CO4.
 Implement the project individually and in a team by applying the appropriate software engineering practices and principles. - CO5.
-Identify, and apply modern computing tools and techniques to develop an application. - CO6.
-Commit to professional ethics, & apply the management principles for managing the projects. - CO7.
+Create, identify, and apply appropriate techniques, resources, and modern computing tools. - CO6.
+Commit to professional ethics, and to the norms of computing practice. - CO7.
 Apply appropriate testing techniques and develop test cases. - CO8.
-Effectively present and communicate individually to comprehend and to write effective project report. - CO9.
+Effectively communicate individually and in a team and be able to comprehend and write effective project report including design documentation with high clarity. - CO9.
 Practice ethical values and lifelong learning. - CO10.
 Provide innovative solutions to societal and environmental issues.